Quantification and Analysis of Layer-wise and Pixel-wise Information Discarding: Analyze feature representations of DNNs

-\textbf{For layerwise comparisons:} In order to enable coherent layerwise comparisons, we need to control the value range of the first term in Equation~\eqref{eqn:ign}.
-Features of different layers need to represent similar ranges of concepts, \emph{i.e.} features of each specific layer need to be perturbed at a comparable level.
-To this end, we use $\delta_f^2$ to normalize the first term in Equation~\eqref{eqn:ign}. $\delta_f^2$ denotes the inherent variance of intermediate-layer features subject to a small input noise.
-In addition, for each specific layer, we report pixel-level SID $H_i(\sigma_i)$ when $\mathbb{E}_{f'}[\Vert f'-f\Vert^2]=\epsilon=\alpha\delta_f^2$, where $\alpha$ is a positive scalar.
-The value of $\lambda$ is slightly adjusted (manually or automatically) to make the learned ${\boldsymbol\sigma}$ satisfy $\mathbb{E}_{f'}[\Vert f'-f\Vert^2]\approx\alpha\delta_f^2$.
+\textbf{For fair layer-wise comparisons:} In order to ensure fair layer-wise comparisons, we need to control the value range of the first term in Equation~(\ref{eqn:ign}).
+Features of different layers need to be perturbed at a comparable level.
+To this end, we use { $\delta_f^2$} to normalize the first term in Equation~(\ref{eqn:ign}).
+In this way, the stop criterion of learning { ${\boldsymbol\sigma}$} is given as